Quantum K Whitney relations for partial flag varieties: Curve neighborhoods and some relations in the equivariant quantum K ring of partial flag varieties

 \end{cor}

 \begin{proof} By \eqn{div-bun}, we have

 and \eqn{2point-det} follows from \eqn{q=c1} and \eqn{q=c2divisor}. \end{proof}}

 Buch and Mihalcea have the following unpublished conjecture about 3-pointed (equivariant) Chevalley-type \(\K\)-theoretic Gromov--Witten invariants. \begin{conj}[Buch--Mihalcea] \end{conj} The conjecture has been proved in several special situations.
 For (cominuscule) Grassmannians, it follows from the ``quantum = classical'' results in \cite{buch.m:qk,chaput.perrin:rationality}, and for incidence varieties \(\Fl(1,n-1;n)\) it was recently proved in \cite{xu2021quantum}; see \Theorem{conj-incidence} below.
+Recently, \cite{sinha2024quantum} gave an alternative proof and generalization of the first equation in the Grassmannian case.

 In the next proposition, we give a short proof that \Conjecture{full} implies part of \Cref{conj2:lambda_y} for all partial flag varieties.
 In \Section{fullflag}, we prove that \Conjecture{full} implies \Cref{conj2:lambda_y} when \(X\) is the complete flag variety \(\Fl(n)\).